Integrated rabbit control in urban and semi-urban areas

 Explosives are not suitable for use in urban areas but may be suitable in semi-urban areas.
 Explosives can be used to implode warrens that can't be ripped.
 The process involves using an explosive charge to cause sufficient sub-surface disturbance to collapse the warren system whilst creating minimal disturbance on the surface.

 Permits are required to use explosive materials.
-Explosives should ONLY be used by appropriately accredited operators.
+Explosives should ONLY be used by appropriately accredited operators and MUST be used in accordance with the Dangerous Goods Act 1985 and associated regulations.

 The use of LPG devices for rabbit control is not recommended by the department as they have not been independently tested and approved to ensure that they are effective and humane.